Dog Control Public Spaces Protection Orders

 Identifying Dog Control Order / PSPO areas

-We supply signs to identify Dog Control Order / PSPO areas, for problem areas where dog fouling problem.
+We supply signs to identify Dog Control Order / PSPO areas.

 Report a dog owner breaking a Dog Control Order / PSPO